Goodman-lab/TwoBondChem/README.md

 React_v2.py: code for using the random forest model

-model_test_3.ipynb: Jupyter note on how to use the ‘React.py’ script
+model_test_3.ipynb: Jupyter notebook on how to use the ‘React.py’ script

 RF = Random Forest